George Hibbert

-George Hibbert (13 January 1757 – 8 October 1837) was an English merchant, politician, slave-owner, ship-owner, amateur botanist and book collector.
-With Robert Milligan, he was also one of the principals of the West India Dock Company which instigated the construction of the West India Docks on London's Isle of Dogs in 1800.
-He also helped found the Royal National Lifeboat Institution in 1824.
+George Hibbert (13 January 1757 – 8 October 1837) was an English merchant, politician and ship-owner.
+Alongside fellow slaver Robert Milligan, he was also one of the principals of the West India Dock Company which instigated the construction of the West India Docks on London's Isle of Dogs in 1800.
+An amateur botanist and book-collector, he also helped found the Royal National Lifeboat Institution in 1824.

 Family background

 Hibbert came from a family made rich from cultivating multiple sugar plantations in the West Indies.
 The Hibbert estates run by his uncle Thomas Hibbert were in Agualta Vale, Jamaica, including Hibbert House (currently the headquarters of the Jamaica National Heritage Trust); another uncle, John, had also settled in Jamaica.

 George Hibbert was born in Stockfield Hall, Manchester, the son of Robert Hibbert and Abigail Hibbert (née Scholey).
 Around 1780 he went to London to join the West India trading house of Hibbert, Purrier and Horton (later Hibberts, Fuhr and Purrier) at 9 Mincing Lane.
 He eventually became head of the firm, described in 1800 as the 'first house' in the Jamaican trade.
 According to his biographer J. H. Markland, this was due to his "common sense, judgement and sagacity… [which] inspired confidence and respect."

 Hibbert was an Alderman of London from 1798 to 1803.
 He was the first chairman of the West India Dock Company, which promoted the construction of the West India Docks from 1800 to 1802.
-He was Member of Parliament (MP) for Seaford from 31 October 1806 until 5 October 1812.
+He was Member of Parliament (MP) for Seaford in East Sussex from 31 October 1806 until 5 October 1812.

 In 1812 George Hibbert was appointed agent-general for Jamaica at an annual salary of £1,500, a position he held until retiring in 1831.

 In 1784, Hibbert married Elizabeth Margaret, the daughter of Philip Fonnereau, MP, a prominent Huguenot merchant and a director of the Bank of England; they had five sons and nine daughters.
 Their sons were: George (1792–1795), Nathaniel (1794–1865), George (1796–1882), Edward (1797–1824) and Henry Roberts (1806–1825).
 His son George was buried in the churchyard at St Paul's Church, Clapham, interred in a chest tomb shared with one of his brothers, William Hibbert; Hibbert was a trustee for the construction of the chapel at St Paul's, Clapham, in 1815.

 Hibbert inherited Munden House near Watford from his wife's uncle, Rogers Parker, and removed there in 1829.
-He died at Munden on 8 October 1837, and was buried at Aldenham.
+He died at Munden on 8 October 1837, and was buried at Aldenham in Hertfordshire.
 His son Nathaniel inherited Munden on the death of his mother in 1841.

 Hibbert's portrait was painted by Sir Thomas Lawrence in 1812 and by John Hoppner (c.
 1800).